thewjones/mattjon.es/content/linknotes/20210331/index.md

 So I get why the party exists, the North suffers from the disparity between amount invested in London and the South East compared to the North, examples being poor rail connectivity between the northern cities, lack of regulation of public transport services making them expensive and not joined up, and more recently a major shortfall in funding from central goverment to northern councils, in the name of austerity.

-That said, I don't think secessationism is progressive.
-While I think that people have to the right to self-determination I think nationalism is dangerous and devisive.
+That said, I don't think secessationism is a progressive way forward.
+While I think that people have to the right to self-determination, I think nationalism generally is dangerous and devisive.
+In my view what we need is a better electoral system in a United Kingdom where people can proudly retain their traditions and languages at the same time as being properly represented in a central government, preferably not administered from London.

 ---